Rigel (character)

-Rigel is a goth-dark comicbook character, her adventures take place in our contemporary world, she is created by Elena de' Grimani.
+Rigel is a gothic comic series, created by Elena de' Grimani.

 Publication history

 After a first series of three volumes self-produced by the author from '99 to 2001 that did debut at Lucca Comics, Rigel becomes a small "publishing phenomenon", and in fact just two years after its debut, goes to publication with Panini Comics, first with the miniseries "Rigel Interlunium" that will be sold out and reprinted several times (the last in 2012 in deluxe-variant version) and then continue with the monographic Anedonia, giving life to a new narrative arc of the character.
 Rigel Interlunium is not in continuity with self-production.

 The titles of the three self-produced volumes are: